Kinrany/kinrany.dev/src/home.md

 Hi, I'm Ruslan.
 I work as a software engineer.
+I like Rust.

 This is my WIP website that doubles as my Curriculum Vitae.